 - Get Involved

-June 20, 2008 – November 11, 2008 (new closing date)
+June 20, 2008 – November 11, 2008

-Museum: American Art Museum
+American Art Museum

-Location: 2nd Floor, Graphics Gallery, Southeast
+Location: 2nd Floor, Southeast, Graphics Gallery

-On view are more than 40 photographs by Barbara Bosworth (b.1953), including "The Bitterroot River," a series that deals with loss and recovery, and recent color photographs of songbirds and the New England landscape surrounding her home near Boston, Massachusetts.
+On view are more than 40 photographs by Barbara Bosworth (b.1953), including The Bitterroot River, a series that deals with loss and recovery, and recent color photographs of songbirds and the New England landscape surrounding her home near Boston, Massachusetts.
 Bosworth combines multiple large-format negatives in a single print to create her panoramic images and landscape photographs.
 She is best known for her photographs of National Champion trees -- the largest identified example of each species in the United States.
 While her subjects appear direct and straightforward, her images are notable for their grace and emotional resonance.
-Note: These photographs were given to the museum by Haluk Soykan and Elisa Frederickson.